- Posted by Richard Iurilli

 Marketing is a team game these days, so you’re not going to get a whole lot done if you’re the only one who isn’t slouched over your desk guzzling coffee by the gallon.
 Maybe the next gray Monday is the perfect time for an inpromptu team bonding session.
 Something as simple as ordering bagels or donuts can lift everyone’s spirits so they’re ready to take on the rest of the day.

-As Spring rolls around, you can’t expect the raindrops to stop fallin’ on your head, but you can take steps to make sure they don’t stop you from doing everything you need to do to make your marketing initiatives a success come rain or come shine.
-If you’ve got your own preferred method of coping with dreary skles, we’d love to hear about it.
+You can’t expect the raindrops to stop fallin’ on your head, but you can take steps to make sure they don’t stop you from doing everything you need to do to make your marketing initiatives a success.
+If you’ve got your own preferred method of coping with dreary skies, we’d love to hear about it.